Look… weed should be legal to possess and use, we agree, but Tennessee is behind the curve on this issue.

-The term “casual exchange” means the “spontaneous passing of a small amount of of an illegal drug, regardless whether money is received for the exchanged of the illegal drug.”
+The term “casual exchange” means the “spontaneous passing of a small amount of an illegal drug, regardless whether money is received for the exchange of the illegal drug.”

 It should be noted that you may be charged with intent to distribute if you are also found in possession of large amounts of cash, scales, or multiple bags.